ajss25/cs162_portfolio_project/README.md

 XIANGQI GAME

-This is a portfolio project for CS 162 from OSU.
+This is a portfolio project for CS 162 - Introduction to Computer Science II at Oregon State University.
 The project is an implementation of the Xiangqi (Chinese Chess) game.